 Diel vertical distribution dynamics changes greatly both in early and late summer (early July and the end of September, respectively) for certain copepodite stages.
-The most pronounced diel vertical migrations (DVM) are observed for naupliar and CIV copepodites in early July (Fig. 5a) and for CIV copepodites in the end of September (Fig. 5b).
+The most pronounced diel vertical migrations (DVM) are observed for naupliar and CIV copepodites in early July (Fig. 6a) and for CIV copepodites in the end of September (Fig. 6b).
 The migrations take place in the upper water layer, 0-25 m, in both seasons, when animals move to upper layers in the night time and descend to deep layers during daylight period.
 The variability of diel vertical distribution of the other copepodite stages is insignificant to conclude DVM presence.

-The dataset on long-term observations allowed recalculating the critical (highest) temperature, when C. glacialis started their migration down to deep layers after surface water temperature has increased.
-Surprisingly, naupliar and young copepodites (CI-CIII) exhibited high tolerance to wide temperature range, with the highest temperatures reached +7.7°C. The CIV and CV copepodites were less tolerant and left the surface layers when the water temperature exceeded +4°C. The females were the most vulnerable and preferred the narrow range of the water temperatures as -1.5 to +1.5°C.